The Virgin Suicides

-The Virgin Suicides is a 1993 debut novel by the American author Jeffrey Eugenides.
-The fictional story, which is set in Grosse Pointe, Michigan during the 1970s, centers on the lives of five doomed sisters, the Lisbon girls.
+The Virgin Suicides is a coming-of-age thriller novel and the debut novel by American writer Jeffrey Eugenides, published in 1993.
+The story, which is set in Grosse Pointe, Michigan during the 1970s, centers on the lives of five doomed sisters, the Lisbon girls.
 The novel is written in first person plural from the perspective of an anonymous group of teenage boys who struggle to find an explanation for the Lisbons' deaths.
 The novel's first chapter appeared in The Paris Review in 1990, and won the 1991 Aga Khan Prize for Fiction.
-The novel was adapted into a 1999 movie by director Sofia Coppola, and starred Kirsten Dunst.
+The novel was adapted into a 1999 movie by director Sofia Coppola, starring Kirsten Dunst.